Bharatiya Vidya Bhavan, Jubilee Hills: Houses

 Each house has a captain, vice-captain.
-There is also an overall school prefectorial team, known collectively as the "Apex Body" with school head boy and girl, cultural prefect boy and girl, literary prefect boy and girl, social service prefect boy and girl and sports prefect boy and girl.
+There is also an overall school prefectorial team, known collectively as the "Apex Body" with school head boy and girl, deputy head boy and girl, cultural prefect boy and girl, literary prefect boy and girl, social service prefect boy and girl and sports prefect boy and girl.

+The Head Boy and Girl lead the school student body, and in their absence the school student body is led by the Deputy Head Boy and Girl.

 Awards

 The school has been a recipient of several awards, namely Intel Award at national level, Computer Literacy Award both at state and national level, 5S Award, instituted by CII International School Award (ISA) instituted by British Council.
 The school also received the prestigious e-India Jury's Award at national level, Asset Question Making Contest at South Zone and National Level and Heritage Award instituted by INTACH.